 “Be Still an Know that I am God”

-A strong believer in Christian meditation, Padre Pio stated: http://sunnycycleps.com/?author=41 buy isotretinoin online from canada “Through the study of books one seeks God; by meditation one finds Him”.
+A strong believer in Christian meditation, Padre Pio stated: http://selectimagingcorp.com/about/attributes-of-success “Through the study of books one seeks God; by meditation one finds Him”.

 Meditation involves coming to a stillness of spirit and a stillness of body.
 The extraordinary thing is that, in spite of all the distractions of the modern world, this silence is perfectly possible for all of us.
 To attain this silence and stillness we have to devote time, energy, and love.